 This scene from vtwonen is obviously painstakingly styled and let’s be honest, a little bland in black and white but there are a lot of aspects to take away from this Ikea KURA hack.
 The use of a two-tone colour scheme is actually a really good idea and you could do the same with any other colour if you don’t want the black and white look.
 The tent over the Ikea KURA bed is also a great idea to add a bit of adventure.

-The Ikea KURA bed has been painted coompletely white in this hack and the secret to this is to first apply a coat of spray-on adhesion promoter, leave that to go tacky for 20 mins, then apply a normal primer.
-Finish with an oil based paint for a long lasting finish.
+The Ikea KURA bed has been painted completely white in this hack and the secret to this is first to apply a coat of spray-on adhesion promoter, leave that to go tacky for 20 mins, then apply a normal primer.
+Finish with an oil-based paint for a long-lasting finish.

 The raindrop wall stickers are a great, fun addition to the room.